ctsit/redi2/README.md

 Edit the `NEW_SITE` directory in the `redi2` directory to have the right name and configs.

+Run `source correct_path.env` to correct the python path.
+This needs to be done everytime you run the tools in the venv or not.

 Set the `run.sh` script to run when you want it to.

+## Meet the parts of redi2 ##

+redi2 is really just a collection of tools and a few scripts which help you get set up.

+### Claw ###

+Claw grabs files over sftp

+### Auditor ###

+Auditor redacts, maps, cleans and basically does whatever to the output of claw which should be a CSV.

+### Optimus ###

+Optimus takes your particular CSV and your project specific rules and transforms the data into a form which should be easy to make right with redcap.
+Here is when branching logic should be applied and any derived data which can be inferred, but is not explicitly present in your raw CSV should be made.

+### Lineman ###

+Lineman is the first tool to talk to redcap.
+It grabs information related to the data you are passing in and validates that it can be imported.
+It will change the fields that it must in order to make sure that it will go in.
+For example, it can take dates and map them to the correct event in the redcap.

+### Pigeon ###

+Pigeon carries the data to redcap.
+This is the last step and the only one where data will change on the redcap server.
+This tool takes a greedy approach, so it will attempt to push in all that it can at once.
+It can recover from errors and will keep trying to push the data in till it gives up and pushes in one record at a time.

+## Putting it all together ##

+Once one has built their configs all that remains is to run the tools in the right order.
+Pretty easy!
+Happy redcapping!